 Now think about a brand you dislike.
 Your brain responds the same way it did toward your favorite brands, but your perceptions are negative.
 The company may have a terrific product, but terrible customer service, questionable ethics, or a corporate attitude that you do not agree with.
 Based on your experiences with that brand, you have very low expectations.
 As a result, your perception of their brand is very negative.

 How does your company become one that people consider among their favorite brands?
 One that fills their head with positive memories and feelings?
 This is where your brand foundation comes in.
-By using it to set your direction, internal expectations, and outward behaviors, you are better positioned to affect perceptions from day one.
+By using it to define your culture, set your direction, internal expectations, and outward behaviors, you are better positioned to affect perceptions from day one.
 Investing in a solid brand foundation early will pay dividends for the life of your company.

 What are your thoughts and experiences with brands you love and hate?
 What do you say about them when they are not in the room?
 Comment below.